This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Ignite your griddle’s burners and set your burner knobs to a high setting.
 The goal is for the griddle surface to get to about 400°F (this can be measured by an infrared thermometer if you have one).

-*Note* We’ve written a complete guide to using oils for griddle cooking.
+If you’re caught up on which type of oil to use for your griddle, we’ve written a guide to help with that.
 Check it out if you need help deciding which oil you should use with your griddle.

 Here’s the part you’ve been waiting for.
 The beautiful thing about cooking steak on a griddle is that the process is really quite simple.